jacobpatterson1549/selene-bananas/README.md

 ```

 ### Make
 Run `make serve` to build and run the application.
-Requires Go and a and a Postgres database to be installed.
+Requires Go and a Postgres database to be installed.

 ### Docker
 Launching the application with [Docker](https://www.docker.com) requires minimal configuration.
 1. Install [docker-compose](https://github.com/docker/compose)
 1. Set environment variables in a `.env` file in project root (next to Dockerfile).
+Note that the DATABASE_URL will likely need the `sslmode=disable` query parameter.
 Sample:
 ```
 POSTGRES_DB=selene_bananas_db
 POSTGRES_USER=selene
 POSTGRES_PASSWORD=selene123
 POSTGRES_PORT=54320
+DATABASE_URL=postgres://<...>?sslmode=disable
 ```
 3. Run `docker-compose up` to launch the application.
 1. Access application by opening <http://localhost:8000>.